While investment firms ponder ICOs, this team is barreling ahead with a $100 million ICO fund

 TC: How many startups have you funded so far with this ICO fund, and what’s your investing criteria?

-DM: We’ve invested in [the coming ICO of messaging app] Kik, Ox, FunFair, Omise, and Civic.
+DM: We’ve invested in [the coming ICO of messaging app] Kik, Ox, FunFair, Omise and Civic.
 We’re also a venture investor in Civic from years ago.

 JK: Our preference is protocols where the token is integral to the functioning of service itself — in protocols where tokens are the only exposure to the network.